dfinance/docs/getting_started/README.md

 ## Installation from sources

-Before we start you should have a correct 'GOPATH', 'GOROOT' environment variables.
+Before we start you should have a correct 'GOPATH', 'GOROOT' environment variables, also installed [Golang](https://golang.org/).

 Required: